Spaulding Rehabilitation Hospital

 The Spaulding Rehabilitation Hospital is a 132-bed rehabilitation teaching hospital located in Boston, Massachusetts.
 It is the official teaching hospital for Harvard Medical School’s Department of Physical Medicine and Rehabilitation and the main campus of the Spaulding Rehabilitation Network.
-The hospital is a member of Partners Continuing Care under Partners HealthCare, a non-profit organization that owns several hospitals in Massachusetts.
+The hospital is a member of Partners Continuing Care under Mass General Brigham, a non-profit organization that owns several hospitals in Massachusetts.

 Reputation

 Spaulding Rehabilitation Hospital has been the only hospital in New England to be continuously ranked by the U.S. News & World Report in its Best Hospitals Survey since 1995.
 In 2018, the hospital was ranked #2.

 History

 Spaulding Rehabilitation Hospital was founded in 1971 as the Massachusetts Rehabilitation Hospital.
+It was named after Josiah Spaulding, a founder, after his death in 1983.
 The former location was in the West End of Boston, located behind North Station at 125 Nashua Street.

 Redevelopment

 Its new 300,000 sq. ft, $220 million facility is located on Parcel 6 in the Charlestown Navy Yard and opened for service on April 27, 2013.